 The OSC1 oscillation circuit generates the main clock for the CPU and the peripheral circuits.
-Circuit type is a crystal oscillation circuit.
+Either the crystal oscillation circuit or the CR oscillation circuit can be selected as the circuit type by mask option.
 Figure 5.2.1 shows the configuration of the OSC1 oscillation circuit.

-Fig. 5.2.1 OSC1 crystal oscillation circuit
+Fig. 5.2.1 OSC1 oscillation circuit

-As shown in Figure 5.2.1, the crystal oscillation circuit can be configured simply by connecting the crystal oscillator (X'tal) of 32.768 kHz (Typ.) and the feedback resistor Rfx (10 M Ω) between the OSC1 and OSC2 terminals and the trimmer capacitor (CGX) between the OSC1 and VDD terminals.
+As shown in Figure 5.2.1, the crystal oscillation circuit can be configured simply by connecting the crystal oscillator (X'tal) of 32.768 kHz (Typ.) and the feedback resistor Rfx (10 M Ω) between the OSC1 and OSC2 terminals and the trimmer capacitor (CGX) between the OSC1 and VDD terminals when crystal oscillation is selected.